Controllably Efficient Language Models: Implementation details and PyTorch style pseudo-code

-We make use of FlexAttention API to obtain a custom self-attention kernel specifically for the masking scheme \Cref{fig:cat_attention_mask}.
+We make use of FlexAttention API to obtain a custom self-attention kernel specifically for the masking scheme section \ref{fig:cat_attention_mask}.
 This fused kernel gives a significant boost in training throughput in self-attention costs compared to using a naive PyTorch masked implementation.

-That being said, an efficient training kernel can be developed in the future.
-In our experiments, using FlexAttention did not give significant boosts in training speeds compared to using Flash Attention on a dense transformer.
-This could be due to the fact that speeding up the attention maps (that we use in figure \ref{fig:cat_attention_mask}) may require different principles than Flash Attention like optimization that Flex Attention might be using under the hood.

-As a result, due to the unavailability of an efficient training kernel, theoretical speed ups due to reduction in attention FLOPs in the \cat architecture don't appear in training wall-clock times.
-Additionally, MLPs in a transformer drive the majority of the FLOPs budget during training at smaller sequence lengths \cite{scaling-book}.
-At a sequence length of 4096, \cats take $\leq2.35\times$ to train compared to a dense transformer (measured on batch size of $8$ with compressor depth of $3$, decoder depth of $6$, hidden size for compressor $D_f=1024$ and hidden size for decoder $D_g=2D=2048$ for \cat, compared against dense transformer having depth of $6$ and $D=1024$, on a A100 80 GB PCIe.)
+MLPs in a transformer drive the majority of the FLOPs budget during training at smaller sequence lengths \cite{scaling-book}.
+At a sequence length of 4096, \cats take $\leq2.35\times$ to train compared to a dense transformer (measured on batch size of $8$ with compressor depth of $3$, decoder depth of $6$, hidden size for compressor $D=1024$ and hidden size for decoder $D_g=2D=2048$ for \cat, compared against dense transformer having depth of $6$ and $D=1024$, on a A100 80 GB PCIe.)
+At 16K sequence length, this gap reduces significantly and \cat only costs $\leq1.25\times$ more.